As a parent, do you often find yourself saying “no” to your kids’ requests? Here’s why you should turn that around and say “yes” as much as you can.

-But should I be saying no to my children all the time?
+But should we be saying no to our children all the time?

-I should be telling them “yes” as often as possible, and saving my no answers for when I have a really good reason.
+You should be telling them “yes” as often as possible, and saving your “no” answers for when you have a really good reason.
 While my knee-jerk reaction to the requests of my children is almost always “no,” the reasons are usually selfish.
 In the past few years I have tried hard to think of what is actually best for my children and give my answer from that perspective.

-But, if it all possible, I’m trying to say yes.
+If at all possible, try to say yes.
 Saying yes shouldn’t be about spoiling a child and giving them every single thing they want.
 Instead, it should be about teaching them life skills and helping them to be better adults.

 1. Saying YES tells your children you trust them.